Benefits of Membership

 If you are interested in making a commitment to Zen training we recommend becoming a member of Green Mountain Zen.
 Members receive regular e-news about upcoming activities; reduced sesshin fees; opportunities for regular dokusan with Shinko Roshi (face-to-face) or via Skype; and an opportunity to share in creating a vibrant Zen practice community in New Zealand.

-For a membership application form and more information, please contact Shinko Sensei.
+For a membership application form and more information, please talk to Shinko Roshi.

 Membership fees support the expenses of regular activities (venue rental, transport etc) as well as printing and promotional costs, meditation supplies, etc. The teacher or senior students do not receive any remuneration for their services.